Tunable Non-Gaussianity and Exact Higher-Order Coherences for Quantum Advantage: The Displaced Janus State as a Non-Gaussian Resource

 Therefore,

-In particular, \emph{$F_Q(\theta_\xi)$ vanishes as $r\to 0$} (no divergence).
-Intuitively, the antisymmetric state tends to the pure Fock state $|2\rangle$, which is independent of the squeezing angle up to a global phase; sensitivity to $\theta_\xi$ only enters via higher-$m$ admixtures that scale as $r^2$.
+In particular, $F_Q(\theta_\xi)\to 0$ as $r\to 0$.
+Intuitively, the antisymmetric state tends to the pure Fock state $|2\rangle$, which is independent of the squeezing angle up to a global phase; sensitivity to $\theta_\xi$ enters only via higher-$m$ admixtures that scale as $r^2$.